nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

       name: my-annotation
 ```

-Infrastructure labels and annotations should be applied to any resources created in response to the Gateway.
+Infrastructure labels and annotations should be applied to all resources created in response to the Gateway.
 This only applies to _automated deployments_ (i.e., provisioner mode), implementations that automatically deploy the data plane based on a Gateway.
 Other use cases for this API are Service type, Service IP, CPU memory requests, affinity rules, and Gateway routability (public, private, and cluster).

 There are plans to add a `parametersRef` field to the infrastructure API on the Gateway.
 This field would function similarly to the GatewayClass `parametersRef` but would not have the same issues highlighted in the section above.